-The average life expectancy in the United States 78 years old.
-According to the Social Security Administration, one in four adults aged 65 today will live past the age of 90 and one in ten will live past age 95.
-The average national retirement age is in the 62 - 65 year-old-range.
-As a result, many American men and women live for several decades after leaving the workforce.
+According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in the United States is 78.7 years old.
+The Social Security Administration notes that one in four adults aged 65 today will live past the age of 90, and one in ten will live beyond age 95.
+With an average national retirement age ranging between 62 – 65 years old, many American men and women live for several decades after leaving the workforce.

-But physical fitness and exercise can present something of a catch 22 for seniors.
-While it is true that the natural aging process can make seniors more prone to injuries and joint problems like arthritis, avoiding physical activity altogether also comes along with its own set of physical and mental health risks like obesity, heart disease, and depression.
+While it is true that the natural aging process can make seniors more prone to injuries and joint problems, like arthritis, avoiding physical activity altogether can increase the risk of physical and mental health issues such as obesity, heart disease and depression.

-Getting older does not necessarily mean that you or your loved ones have to give up beloved physical activities.
-Even if playing competitive soccer or hitting the tennis court four times a week is no longer safe or feasible, exercise and mobility are just as important for seniors later in life.
+Getting older does not necessarily mean a person has to give up beloved physical activities.
+Even if playing competitive soccer or going to the tennis court multiple times a week is no longer safe or feasible, exercise and mobility are still essential later in life.

 - Biceps/upper arms

-Before starting any physical fitness routine, consult with a physician first to make sure that the activity is safe.
+Before starting any physical fitness routine, consult with a physician first to ensure the activity is safe.
 Even a walk around the neighborhood can be deceptively challenging.
-To prevent injuries and maximize physical benefits, make sure to properly warm up and stretch beforehand.
+To prevent injuries and maximize physical benefits, be sure to properly warm-up and stretch beforehand.
 It is also important to wear appropriate shoes with adequate support and comfortable, properly fitting clothing.

-Low impact activities are high in health benefits with low risk of injury for seniors with mobility issues.
-Some of the safest (and fun!) exercises for seniors and older adults include:
+Low-impact activities offer many health benefits and low risk of injury for seniors with mobility issues.
+Some of the safest and most enjoyable exercises for seniors and older adults include:

 - Tai chi